Weight conjectures for $\ell$-compact groups and spetses

 For $\cF$ a saturated fusion system on a finite group $S$ we set

-If $B_0$ is the principal block of a finite group with fusion system $\cF$ then, by \cite[Prop.~4.5]{KLLS19} assuming AWC holds for all principal blocks, $\bk(\cF)=\bk(B_0)$ is the number of ordinary characters in $B_0$.
+If $B_0$ is the principal block of a finite group with fusion system $\cF$ then, by \cite[Prop.~4.5]{KLLS19} assuming the AW conjecture holds for all principal blocks, $\bk(\cF)=\bk(B_0)$ is the number of ordinary characters in $B_0$.
 In \cite{KLLS19} it has been conjectured that $\bm(\cF)=\bk(\cF)$ for an arbitrary saturated fusion system~$\cF$.
 This yields the following consequence of Theorem \ref{thm:nr weights}: